ga-curriculum/unsupervised-learning-metrics/microlesson-01/README.md

 ---

-### 3. Applications of PCA
+#### 3. Applications of PCA

-#### a) Data Visualization
+- 📊 **Data Visualization**
-- PCA is commonly used to reduce high-dimensional data (e.g., datasets with hundreds of features) to two or three dimensions for visualization.
+  - PCA reduces high-dimensional data (e.g., datasets with hundreds of features) to two or three dimensions for visualization.
   - **Example**: Visualizing clusters in customer segmentation tasks.

-#### b) Noise Reduction
+- 🔇 **Noise Reduction**
-- PCA can filter out noise by discarding components with low variance, which often represent noise rather than useful information.
+  - Filters out noise by discarding components with low variance, which often represent noise rather than useful information.
   - **Example**: Denoising image or audio data.

-#### c) Preprocessing for Machine Learning
+- ⚙️ **Preprocessing for Machine Learning**
-- PCA simplifies datasets by reducing dimensionality, making it easier to train machine learning models.
+  - Simplifies datasets by reducing dimensionality, making it easier to train machine learning models.
   - **Example**: Reducing features in a high-dimensional dataset before applying classification or regression models.

-#### d) Genomics and Bioinformatics
+- 🧬 **Genomics and Bioinformatics**
-- PCA is used to identify patterns in gene expression data or reduce dimensionality in DNA analysis.
+  - Identifies patterns in gene expression data or reduces dimensionality in DNA analysis.
   - **Example**: Analyzing variations in genetic data to detect clusters or outliers.

-#### e) Image Compression
+- 🖼️ **Image Compression**
-- PCA compresses images by reducing the number of pixels (features) while retaining essential information.
+  - Compresses images by reducing the number of pixels (features) while retaining essential information.
   - **Example**: Reducing image sizes for faster storage and transmission.

 ---

-### 4. Advantages of PCA
+#### 4. Advantages of PCA

-#### a) Dimensionality Reduction
+- 📉 **Dimensionality Reduction**
   - Reduces computational complexity by lowering the number of features, making data processing faster and more efficient.

-#### b) Removes Correlation
+- 🔄 **Removes Correlation**
-- PCA eliminates multicollinearity by transforming correlated features into uncorrelated principal components.
+  - Eliminates multicollinearity by transforming correlated features into uncorrelated principal components.

-#### c) Data Visualization
+- 📊 **Data Visualization**
   - Simplifies complex datasets for visual analysis by reducing them to 2D or 3D representations.

-#### d) Noise Filtering
+- 🔇 **Noise Filtering**
   - Removes noisy features by focusing on components that capture the most variance.

 ---

-### 5. Limitations of PCA
+#### 5. Limitations of PCA

-#### a) Loss of Interpretability
+- ❓ **Loss of Interpretability**
   - Transformed features (principal components) are linear combinations of original features, making them harder to interpret.

-#### b) Assumes Linearity
+- 📐 **Assumes Linearity**
   - PCA assumes that the data structure is linear, which may not hold for complex, non-linear datasets.

-#### c) Sensitivity to Scaling
+- ⚖️ **Sensitivity to Scaling**
-- PCA requires data to be standardized; otherwise, features with larger scales dominate the results.
+  - Requires data to be standardized; otherwise, features with larger scales dominate the results.

-#### d) Not Suitable for Categorical Data
+- 🚫 **Not Suitable for Categorical Data**
   - PCA is designed for continuous data and cannot handle categorical variables directly.

 ---

-### 6. Comparison with Other Dimensionality Reduction Techniques
+#### 6. Comparison with Other Dimensionality Reduction Techniques

 | **Aspect**                  | **PCA**                              | **t-SNE**                        | **Autoencoders**                |
 |------------------------------|---------------------------------------|-----------------------------------|----------------------------------|